ibbles/LearningCpp/Signed Vs Unsigned Integer Types.md

 Require that `sizeof(intmax_t)` be larger than `sizeof(uintmax_t)`?
 That sounds... bad.

+Integer promotion and implicit conversions should be removed.

 ## Overflow Bit

 It would help to have some way to detect that an overflow happened, either as part of a type's representation or within the CPU.